Filter by

 Aquaculture producers need authorisation before using seawater or fresh water for the farm.
 When they return it to the environment, the status of the water body must not deteriorate.
 Discharges from EU aquaculture facilities must meet the rigorous EU water quality standards as well as stringent national, regional, and local regulations.

-• 8.
-What are the advantages and key challenges of Recirculating Aquaculture Systems (RAS)?
+8. What are the advantages and key challenges of Recirculating Aquaculture Systems (RAS)?

-Compared to traditional pond or open water aquaculture, the water recirculation process in RAS makes it possible to control the culture conditions and collect waste.
+Compared to traditional ponds or open water aquaculture, the water recirculation process in RAS makes it possible to control the culture conditions and collect waste.
 In addition, land-based aquaculture avoids escapees and limits external transmission of diseases and parasites.
 RAS gives promise of more sustainable food production with lower consumption of fresh water, and shorter transport distances, as fish can be grown closer to the markets.
 By controlling the culture conditions, aquaculture production in a RAS facility can be established almost anywhere, regardless of local conditions.
 By moving the production on land, it can also mitigate the scarcity of available space and competition for access to sea areas.

-• 9.
-What kind of feed is used for aquatic animals?
+9. What kind of feed is used for aquatic animals?

 Feed for farmed fish must incorporate important levels (35-50%) of highly digestible proteins and high energy through high quality fats, to maintain their activity and growth.
-The raw materials available for the manufacturing of such aquafeed come from three main origins:
+Feed also depends on the growth stage of the animal.

 (i) Vegetable by-products from wheat, soya, and maize.